- Notifications

 Example agents that use the Microsoft Graph or similar external services may store state in those services.

-- TypeAgent is sample code shared to encourage the exploration of natural language agent architectures using TypeChat.
+- TypeAgent is sample code shared to encourage the exploration of natural language agent architectures using structured prompting and LLM

 - Sample agents are not intended to be implemented in real-world settings without further testing/validation.

-TypeAgent is early stage sample code over TypeChat.
+TypeAgent is early stage sample code.
 TypeAgent is not a framework.
-All code in this repo is intended for building our own example apps and agents only.
+All code in this repo is intended for building examples (apps, agents, and dispatcher hosts) only.

 - TypeAgent is inactive development with frequent updates and refactoring.